lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 2.1.
 On the upper right of the portal aspect, click on “Edit ADQL”.

 2.2.
-Query for extended objects brighter than 20th magnitude, near the center of the tract, including objectId.
+Query for extended objects brighter than 20th magnitude, near the coordinates of the object, including objectId.

 .. code-block:: SQL